Mytai20100/freeroot/README.md

 # PROOT Installer

 ## Overview
+Hmm

-This shell script is designed to automate the installation of Mytai2010, a lightweight any operating system environment using Proot.
+This shell script is designed to automate the installation of Mytai20100, a lightweight any operating system environment using Proot.

 ## Prerequisites